List of communication skills interview questions. Most jobs demand communication with other people - customers, clients, colleagues - and the

 you handled these?

-In answers to communication skills interview questions give
+In answers to communication skills interview questions including "How would you describe your communication skills?" give

 consideration to the following key criteria for good communication.